 So, at first, you will probably need to focus on one form that can generally help capture written feedback and a rating.

 More complicated forms might result in a long time for the customer to fill it in, so you might get higher bounce rates and a lower number of responses.
+This being said, online surveys shouldn’t be too long or consist of unnecessary survey questions.

 So here is a simple form you can start with:

-And here are some features it provides:
+Here are some features it provides:

 - It’s embeddable in any website position or content